DPS-Dev-Team/azure-content/DevCenter/PHP/HowTo/blob-storage.md

-﻿<properties linkid="develop-php-blob-service" urlDisplayName="Blob Service" pageTitle="How to use blob storage (PHP) - Windows Azure feature guide" Title="How to use blob storage (PHP) - Windows Azure feature guide" metaKeywords="Azure blob service PHP, Azure blobs PHP" Description="Learn how to use the Windows Azure Blob service to upload, list, download, and delete blobs.
+﻿<properties linkid="develop-php-blob-service" urlDisplayName="Blob Service" pageTitle="How to use blob storage (PHP) - Windows Azure feature guide" title="How to use blob storage (PHP) - Windows Azure feature guide" metaKeywords="Azure blob service PHP, Azure blobs PHP" Description="Learn how to use the Windows Azure Blob service to upload, list, download, and delete blobs.
 Code samples are written in PHP." metaCanonical="" disqusComments="1" umbracoNaviHide="0" />

 #How to use the Blob service from PHP